avenix/WDK/README.md

  *Note: The generated feature tables can be exported to *.mat* and *.txt* formats.
 The *.txt* format makes it possible to study the classification on other platforms such as python / tensorFlow and WEKA.*

  ## Getting started
 1. The WDK loads data from a binary .mat file containing an instance of the *DataFile* class found in *./ARC/model* directory.
 The *DataConversionApp* can load any file in CSV format and export it to the *DataFile* format.
 Place your CSV files in the *./data/rawdata/* directory.
-2. The classes used by the WDK should be listed in the *classes.txt* file.
+2. The labels used by the WDK should be listed in the *.data/annotations/labels.txt* file.
 3. Use the *AnnotationApp* to create a ground truth data set.
-4. (optional) Define a labeling strategy.
-While annotating the data, a developer might not know exactly what the application should detect / classify.
-In this case, it might be convenient to annotate the data at a greater level of detail than the application will need.
-A labeling strategy describes how classes are mapped to the groups used by a machine learning classifier.
-The following labeling strategy maps classes *class1*, *class2* and *class3* into *Group1* and *class4* and *class5* to group *Group2*.
+4. (optional) Define a label grouping.
+A label grouping describes how labels annotated are mapped to groups used by the different Apps in the WDK.
+The following label grouping maps labels *label1*, *label2* and *label3* into *Group1* and *label4* and *label5* to *Group2*.
 ```
 #Group1
 class1